g0aty/SickoMenu/README.md

 ### Vanity Invite: https://discord.gg/sickos
 ### Permanent invite: https://dsc.gg/sickos
 ---
+## ⚠️ Disclaimer
+This project is **strictly for educational purposes** to study game mechanics and anti-cheat systems.
+It is **not endorsed by Innersloth LLC**, and we strongly discourage use in public matches.
+By downloading, you accept full responsibility for any consequences.I (g0aty) am not responsible for any repercussions.

+**Legal Notice:**
+Portions of materials used are property of Innersloth LLC. © Innersloth LLC.
+This mod complies with Innersloth's [Modding Policy](https://www.innersloth.com/policies/) for non-malicious private use.

 ## 🛑 Ethical Use Protocol
 **By using SickoMenu, you agree to:**